StackVista/stackstate-cli/internal/stackstate_client/docs/MetricStreamAnomalyData.md

 ### NewMetricStreamAnomalyData

-`func NewMetricStreamAnomalyData(checkedInterval TimeRange, elementName string, explanation string, modelInfo map[string]interface{}, severity AnomalySeverity, severityScore float64, streamName string, ) *MetricStreamAnomalyData`
+`func NewMetricStreamAnomalyData(type_ string, checkedInterval TimeRange, elementName string, explanation string, modelInfo map[string]interface{}, severity AnomalySeverity, severityScore float64, streamName string, ) *MetricStreamAnomalyData`

 NewMetricStreamAnomalyData instantiates a new MetricStreamAnomalyData object This constructor will assign default values to properties that have it defined,